Federico Vindver: Music career

 In 2008, while still in college, he briefly became keyboardist and show producer for Lauryn Hill.

-After graduation in 2008, Vindver met Ricky Martin’s musical director who connected him with Franco De Vita, and he worked with him as arranger and keyboardist.
+After graduation in 2008, Vindver met Ricky Martin's musical director who connected him with Franco De Vita, and he worked with him as arranger and keyboardist.
 Then he co-wrote the song "Basta Ya" for Martin's Música + Alma + Sexo album, and toured to support it.
 Vindver continued to tour, playing keyboards with Latin artists Jennifer Lopez and Marc Anthony, then joined his wife to live in Los Angeles, California.
 At that time, he decided to focus full-time on production.
 In 2017, through manager/music executive Gary Marella, Vindver met Timbaland and both started working together.
 They made tracks for rock band Muse, pop vocalist Noah Cyrus, R&B singer Zayn.

 In December 2018, Vindver and Timbaland were producing rap artist Saweetie and Lil Mosey, when Kanye West came to the studio.
 The next summer Vindver and West met again, and bonded over their mutual Christian faith.
 His early experience playing gospel in Miami churches appealed to West, and they decided to work together on the latter's next album, Jesus Is King.

-In October 2019, Kanye West released Jesus is King, which featured 10 out of 11 songs produced by Vindver.
+In October 2019, Kanye West released Jesus Is King, which featured 10 out of 11 songs produced by Vindver.
 Those 10 songs charted on the Billboard Hot 100.
-A month after the release of Jesus is King, four songs he co-wrote and produced appeared on the Coldplay album, Everyday Life.
+A month after the release of Jesus Is King, four songs he co-wrote and produced appeared on the Coldplay album, Everyday Life.
 West's album debuted at No. 1 on the Billboard 200 album chart in the United States, while the Coldplay album entered the UK Album Chart at No. 1.
-Of the songs Vindver wrote on Everyday Life, two were released as singles and charted: "Orphans" went to No. 1 on Billboard’s Rock Airplay chart, while "Everyday Life" hit No. 14 on the Billboard Hot Rock & Alternative Songs chart.
+Of the songs Vindver wrote on Everyday Life, two were released as singles and charted: "Orphans" went to No. 1 on Billboards Rock Airplay chart, while "Everyday Life" hit No. 14 on the Billboard Hot Rock & Alternative Songs chart.